inf-wehale/va-coffee-maker-demo/README.md

 1. With the dashboard running and connected to the KitProg3 COM port, press the **reset** button on the AI kit.
 2. The dashboard receives `---RESET COMPLETE---` from the kit and returns to the IDLE screen.
-3. Speak the wake word **"OK Infineon"**.
+3. Speak the wake word **"Coffee Maker"**.
 The kit's blue LED begins breathing, and the dashboard shows it is awake.
 4. Speak a command — for example *"Show me hot drinks"*, *"Make me a cappuccino"*, *"Toggle extra shot"*, *"Set strength to high"*, *"Yes"* / *"No"* to confirm, or *"Stop"*.